Labradorite

 Larvikite

-She's the aurora borealis of your dark nights, the one who transforms and makes the shadows dance in all the subtle colors of a night sky, so that you can see the magic that lies dormant within you.
+She's the aurora borealis of your dark nights, the one who transforms and makes the shadows dance in the subtle colors of a night sky to show you the magic that lies dormant within you.

 Golden Labradorite

-She's the sun that dares to shine in the heart of the night.
+She's the sun that can shine in the middle of the night.
 With her, you shine and bring back to life what has remained dormant for too long.

 Violet Labradorite

-The violet iridescence of Labradorites invites you to open up to spirituality and to be receptive to the teachings of the subtle world, without being fooled by illusions or beings in disguise.
+The violet iridescence of this Labradorite is an invitation to open yourself up to spirituality and to be receptive to the teachings of the subtle world, without letting yourself be fooled by illusions.

 How to use Labradorite